terseadmin/audited/README.md

-Add visuals in guides/distance-calculation.md (#7876)
+Add https://youtu.be/ie3vLUDNYZo and other YT videos in Docs (#8551)